kubernetes-sigs/krew/site/content/docs/user-guide/using-custom-indexes.md

 > **Caveat:** If two indexes offer a plugin with the same name, only one can
 > be installed at any time.

+## Advanced usage

+Krew ships with `krew-index` as the default, but this can be removed like any other index.
+Once this is removed, you can add another index with the name `default` and plugins from it will not require the `INDEX_NAME` prefix in commands.